-The L-1 visa category applies to persons who work for a company with a parent, subsidiary, branch or affiliate in the U.S. These workers come to the U.S. as intracompany transferees who are coming temporarily to perform services either
+L visas are for certain persons who work for a company with a parent, subsidiary, branch or affiliate in the United States.
+These persons come to the US as intracompany transferees to perform services either in a

 for a parent, branch, subsidiary or affiliate of the same employer that employed the professional abroad.
 The employee must have been employed abroad for the corporation, firm, or other legal entity (or an affiliate or subsidiary thereof) on a full-time basis for at least one continuous year out of the last three-year period to qualify.
 There is no annual cap on L-1 visas.

 President Trump has suspended the issuance of most L visas until the end of 2020.
 However, persons lawfully present in the US may change their status to L and extend their current L status.